 If you are open to contributions from others, let them know what your requirements are for accepting contributions.

-Show your appreciation to those who have contributed to the project, by listing them perhaps.
+Show your appreciation to those who have contributed to the project.

 For open source projects, say how it is licensed.

 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

 A README is a crucial but basic way of documenting your project.
 While every project should at least have a README, more involved ones can also benefit from a wiki or a dedicated documentation website.
 GitHub, Bitbucket, and GitLab all support maintaining a wiki alongside your project, and here are some tools and services that can help you generate a documentation website:

 Just having a "Contributing" section in your README is a good start.

 Another approach is to split off your guidelines into their own file